 On April 12, 2011, the Company filed an antitrust lawsuit against Travelport and Orbitz in Federal District Court for the Northern District of Texas.
 On June 1, 2011, Sabre filed a request to intervene in this action and stated that it intended to file its own claims against American alleging that American violated the antitrust laws by withholding certain content from the Sabre GDS.
 On June 1, 2011, the Company amended its lawsuit to add Sabre as a defendant.
 On October 20, 2011, American sought leave to file new antitrust claims against the defendants based on facts learned through discovery.
 The lawsuit, as amended, alleges, among other things, that the defendants (1) engaged in anticompetitive practices to preserve their monopoly power over American's ability to distribute its products through their subscribers; (2) conspired with each other, as well as other third parties, to preserve existing the GDS business model; (3) undertook actions against American, such as biasing and increasing prices, to punish American for supporting a competitive alternative, and (4) organized, supported, and monitored a boycott of American services among travel agencies.
-The lawsuit further alleges that these actions have prevented American from employing new competing technologies and have allowed the defendants for continue to charge American suparcompetitive fees.
+The lawsuit further alleges that these actions have prevented American from employing new competing technologies and have allowed the defendants to continue to charge American supracompetitive fees.
 The lawsuit seeks both injunctive relief and unspecified money damages.
-All defendants filed motions requesting that the court dismiss American's claims.
-On November 21, 2011, the court granted those motions as to certain claims, but denied them as to others.
-The court for ther granted American's request to amend its lawsuit by filing additional claims based on the evidence it had uncovered in discovery.
-American filed new motions to dismiss certain of American's claims, and the defendants each filed new motions to dismiss certain claims asserted in American's amended complaint.
-On February 28, 2012, the court partially granted and partially denied American's moti
+All defendants filed motions requesting that the court dismiss American's claims, but denied them as to others.
+The court further granted American's claims is based on the evidence it had uncovered in discovery.
+American filed a motion for reconsideration of those portions of the court's November 21 order dismissing certain of American's claims, and the defendants each filed new motions to dismiss certain claims asserted in American's motion for reconsideration.
+On August 7, 2012, the court denied the defendants' motions to dismiss American's amenican's amended claims,

 On December 22, 2011, Travelport brought counterclaims against American alleging that American's direct connect efforts violate the antitrust laws by preserving American's monopoly power on certain city pairs, and asking for permanent injunctive relief and unspecified monetary damages and fees and expenses.
 On February 21, 2012, American moved to dismiss these claims.
 On August 16, 2012, the court granted American's motion to dismiss Travelport counterclaims.
 On February 5, 2013, Travelport filed a motion for reconsideration of the court's August 16, 2012 order granting American's motion to dismiss and to amend its counterclaims to assert a new claim against American.
 The proposed new counterclaim alleges that American participated in a conspiracy with rival airlines and Farelogix (a technology provider to American) to reduce and eliminate competition from Travelport and other GDSs and to coordinate their negotiations with Travelport and other GDSs.
-Based on this new proposed counterclaim, Travelport seeks: (1) a decree that American violated, and threatens to continue violating, 15 U.S.C. § 1; (2) a permanent injunction prohibiting American to provides its fare information to Travelport and prohibiting American from terminating a travel agency's ticketing authority, denying a travel agency access to American's fare information, or taking any other punitive action against a travel agency because it chooses to use Travelport instead of American's direct connect; (4) an award of three times Travelport's actual damages; and (5) an award of all costs in the action, including attorneys' fees and interest.
+Based on this new proposed counterclaim, Travelport seeks: (1) a decree that American violated, and threatens to continue violating, 15 U.S.C. § 1; (2) a permanent injunction prohibiting American from conspiring with rival airlines regarding direct connects, distribution strategy, or on negotiations with GDSs; (3) a permanent injunction requiring American to provides its fare information to Travelport and prohibiting American from terminating a travel agency's ticketing authority, denying a travel agency access to American's fare information, or taking any other punitive action against a travel agency because it chooses to use Travelport instead of American's direct connect; (4) an award of three times Travelport's actual damages; and (5) an award of all costs in the action, including attorneys' fees and interest.
 Travelport does not specify the amount of its actual damages.